-So at the tender age of 20 I upped sticks and moved to the UK with the intention of working for a year or two to save money and then back pack around the world.
+So at the tender age of 20 I upped sticks and moved to the UK with the intention of working for a year or two to save money and then backpack around the world.
 The best laid plans of mice and (wo)men…

 Eventually I did get to travel though.
-Somewhat differently and later then I expected but indeed did I travel!
+Somewhat differently and later than I expected but indeed did I travel!
 In 2013 I set out on bicycle with my partner with the vague plan of heading East and seeing how far we got.

 It seemed obvious that I should combine my true loves.